The glory of the Messiah, 13:1-20:31

 ti estin alhqeia "what is truth?" - Is this a genuine question?
 Pilate doesn't wait around for the answer, but nothing can be implied by his exit.
 It is usually argued that his statement is a throw away line designed to end a conversation that is taking him into the uncharted waters of spiritual confrontation.
 Pilate is not interested in eternal verities, so the discussion ends with a throwaway line; "truth, what is that?"
 Still, Pilate seems convinced of Jesus' innocence, viewing the dispute as theological.
 Maybe we have genuine musing here on the part of Pilate.

 iii] Pilate meets again with the Jewish authorities and tells them that he finds Jesus innocent of any charges, v38b-40.
-In a political move that backfires, Pilate seeks to release Jesus by playing him off Barabbas, "a bandit", but Israel's religious leaders choose Barabbas over Jesus.
+Pilate has heard the evidence and declares Jesus "not guilty", but in a political move that backfires, he seeks to release Jesus by playing him off with Barabbas, "a bandit."
+Israel's religious leaders choose Barabbas over Jesus.

 kai "-" - and.
 Connective - untranslated.